ayanabedin1105/Python-Inventory-Management-1.0/README.md

 - Add user registration
 - Improve UI design
 - Implement search and filtering

+The screenshots have been uploaded to the repository

 Let me know if you need any updates! 🚀